hclbaur/sds-core/docs/SPECIFICATIONV1.md

 ## Why we need it

 Why do we need schema?
-Well, for starters, a schema allows you to *validate*
-data before you process it.
+Well, for starters, a schema allows you to *validate* the data you receive, before you process it.
 This enables you to detect and mitigate anomalies before they wreak havoc in your precious application, system of record,  or business process.

 Another reason is that it makes developing data processing software easier because schema can show you at design-time exactly what you are working with.
 In